libaudioverse/libaudioverse/cla_markdown/ecaa.md

 instructions in http://github.com/camlorn/libaudioverse/contributing.md.

-"Copyright" means all rights protecting works of authorship owned or controlled by You, including copyright, moral and neighboring rights, as appropriate, for the full term of their existence including any extensions by You.
+"Copyright" means all rights protecting works of authorship owned or controlled by You or Your Affiliates, including copyright, moral and neighboring rights, as appropriate, for the full term of their existence including any extensions by You.

 "Material" means the work of authorship which is made available by Us to third parties.
 When this Agreement covers more than one software